ThiagoPerin/backend-test/instructions.md

 - Your codebase in a zip file without the folder `node_modules`
 - Clear instructions to install dependencies and run the server and tests.
 - Your architectural decisions are in a `README.md` or similar file.
+- Remove the file `IP2LOCATION-LITE-DB11.CSV` for the final zip.